 Since Xcel doesn’t want to sell its system, Boulder is attempting to condemn Xcel’s assets in court.
 The state has signed off; federal regulators have yet to approve a portion of the process.
 The city is working to produce a final, full estimate of how much it will cost to buy Xcel’s system, which it will present to voters.

 Simultaneously, city and Xcel officials negotiated a settlement that would end Boulder’s attempts to condemn Xcel’s assets and form a city utility.
-Boulder would sign a franchise agreement with Xcel; the city hasn’t been “in franchise” with the company since January 2011.
+Boulder would sign a A legal agreement between a power provider and customer (in this case, Xcel and Boulder) governing t... agreement with Xcel; the city hasn’t been “in franchise” with the company since January 2011.

 Should Boulder keep going in its attempts to acquire Xcel’s system or settle with Xcel and re-enter into a franchise agreement with the company?